fvbiit/RateBoard_Forecast_Task/README.md

 # Forecast Project Protocoll

 ## About the Project
-This project is about the development of a backend with the Django framework.
-A database is to be created and filled with data.
-Furthermore, an API is to be developed that communicates with this database.
-The database contains: ‘company_id, “forecast_date” and a list of “values”.
-With the help of query parameters (‘date’ and ‘company_id’), which are passed in the endpoint, the forecast values are to be output in the form of values from the start of the queried parameter date.
+This project involves developing a backend using the Django framework.
+A database will be created and populated with data.
+Additionally, an API will be built to interact with this database.

+The database will contain the following fields: id(Autoincrement), company_id, forecast_date, and a list of values.
+Using query parameters (date and company_id) passed in the API endpoint, the forecast values are returned from the specified start date and depending on the last forecast date.

-The filter condition is: forecast_date <= queried parameter date and company_id == queried parameter company_id.
+The filtering criteria are as follows: forecast_date <= the provided date parameter and company_id == company_id query parameter.

 ## Getting Started
-The main points of the Forecast App are described below, such as project creation and configurations, as well as the creation of the database using models and the Python logic for filtering the database contents.
+The main features of the Forecast App are outlined below, including project setup and configuration, database creation using Django models, and the Python API logic for filtering database content.

 ### Create Django Project